Skip to main content

 Clear the entire cache

-When a file changes, you often want to invalidate not just that file’s findings but also every file that imports it.
-ImportGraph gives you that blast radius.
+When a file changes, you usually want to invalidate every file that imports it.
+ImportGraph (see Import graph) gives you the blast radius:

 graph = ImportGraph()